ricardo-eth/BlueToken-Hardhat_v1.0/README.md

 ## About
 **NOTES**:
  - The following specifications use syntax from Solidity `0.8.0` (or above)
- - An ERC20 token faucet on the Ropsten, Kovan, Rinkeby and Görli testnets.
+ - An ERC20 Token Faucet on the Rinkeby, Ropsten, Kovan and Görli testnets.

 <br />